clirdlf/publications_metadata/README.md

 * Run the `parser.rb` script (`ruby parser.rb`)

-This will generate the appropriate CSV file to share with vendors.
+This will generate the appropriate CSV file in the KBART format to share with vendors.